maryrosecook/androjs/README.markdown

 # Andro.js
-Mix behaviours into objects

-By mary rose cook
+* by mary rose cook
 * http://maryrosecook.com
 * maryrosecook@maryrosecook.com

+Mix behaviours into objects

 ## What is Andro.js?